-At £50 per person it isn’t the cheapest experience but given the kid’s enthusiastic rapture for bees and my need to keep them entertained for a few hours, it suited us perfectly.
+It costs £49 per person, and although it isn’t the cheapest experience, given our kid’s enthusiastic rapture for bees and my need to keep them entertained for a few hours, it suited us perfectly.

 Meeting Alison at the German Gymnasium: Urban Bees Airbnb Experience in Kings Cross

-It is here that we discover the bird cage swing and the swanky cafe ‘The German Gymnasium‘.
+It is here that we discover the birdcage swing and the swanky cafe ‘The German Gymnasium‘.
 If you haven’t been I wouldn’t advise you take your children either.
 It is one of those places that we walked in and promptly out of within thirty seconds rapidly trying to hide the kids behind me.
-It’s a bit nice.
-Instead we hung out by the bird cage, knowing our place, waiting for Alison to collect us.
+It’s a bit nice for kids who just wanted to wear their trainers & jump in muddy puddles.

 Camley Street Natural Park

 It was bitterly cold and we hadn’t prepared well enough for this.
-I had forgotten how quickly London weather can change and despite leaving Hammersmith in blazing sunshine, the wind whips our faces as we saunter up to Camley Street Natural Park.
+I had forgotten how quickly London weather can change and despite leaving Hammersmith in blazing sunshine, the wind whipped our faces as we sauntered up to Camley Street Natural Park.

-If you’re interested in supporting London Wildlife Trust, you can become a MEMBER.
+If you’re interested in supporting the London Wildlife Trust, you can become a MEMBER.

 The temperature is too cold for us to open up a working hive – Hives must be kept at 32 degrees and it’s a barmy 8 which will quite possibly kill them off.
 Not really what we had in mind so instead we open up a virtual hive and learn all about the world of bees.